- Cancer, sex, and sexuality

 Cancer, sex, and sexuality

 When you first learned you had cancer, you probably thought mostly about survival.
-But after awhile, other questions may have started coming up.
-You may be wondering “How ‘normal’ can my life be, even if my cancer is under control?”
+But after a while, other questions might have started coming up.
+You might be wondering “How ‘normal’ can my life be, even if my cancer is under control?”
 Or even “How will cancer affect my sex life?”
+It’s important to know that you can get help if you are having sexual problems after cancer treatment.

 Sex and sexuality are important parts of everyday life.
 The difference between sex and sexuality is that sex is thought of as an activity – something you do with a partner.
-Sexuality is more about the way you feel and is linked to your need for caring, closeness, and touch.
+Sexuality is more about the way you feel about yourself as a man and is linked to intimacy or your need for closeness and touch.

 Feelings about sexuality affect our zest for living, our self-image, and our relationships with others.
-Yet patients and doctors often do not talk about the effects of cancer treatment on their sex lives or how a person may feel as a sexual being.
+Yet patients and doctors often do not talk about the effects of cancer treatment on a man’s sex life or how he can address problems he’s having.
 Why?
 A person may feel uneasy talking about sex with a professional like a doctor or even with a close sex partner.
 Many people feel awkward and exposed when talking about sex.

-Here, we offer you and your partner some information about cancer, sex, and sexuality.
-This information applies to all men with cancer – regardless of sexual orientation.
-We cannot answer every question, but we will try to give you enough information to help you and your partner have open, honest talks about your sex life.
-We will also share some ideas about talking with your doctor and your cancer care team.
-Lastly, we give you a list of other places to get help in the “Additional resources” section.
-These are other good sources of more information.
+The information here is for all men who have or have had cancer – regardless of their sexual orientation.
+We cannot answer every question, but we’ll try to give you enough information for you and your partner to have open, honest talks about intimacy and sex.
+We’ll discuss how cancer and cancer treatment can affect a man’s sexual functioning and discuss how to cope with changes, if they occur.
+We’ll also share some ideas about talking with your doctor and your cancer care team.
+Last, we’ll give you a list of other places to get help in the “To learn more” section.
+These are other good sources of information.

-Keep in mind that sexual touching between you and your partner is always possible, no matter what kinds of cancer treatment you have had.
-This may surprise you, especially if you are feeling down or have not had sex for a while.
-But it is true.
+Keep in mind that sensual/sexual touching between you and your partner is always possible, no matter what kinds of cancer treatment you’ve had.
+This may surprise you, especially if you’re feeling down or have not had any sexual touching or activity for a while.
+But it’s true.
 The ability to feel pleasure from touching almost always remains.

 The first step is to bring up the topic of your sex life with your doctor or another member of your health care team.
 You have a right to know how your treatment will affect nutrition, pain, and your ability to return to work.
-You also have the right to know the facts about your sex life.
+You also have the right to know how treatment may affect your sexual function.

 What is a normal sex life?

-It is normal for some people with cancer to lose interest in sex at times.
-Doubts and fears, along with cancer and cancer treatment, can make you feel less than your best.
-At times, concern about your health may be much greater than your interest in sex.
-But once you get back to your normal routines, your interest in sex may begin to return.
+It’s common for people coping with cancer to lose interest in or desire for sexual activity at times.
+Doubts and fears, along with cancer and cancer treatment effects, can make you feel less than your best.
+Sometimes, concern about your health may be much greater than your interest in sex.
+But as you get back to your usual routines, your interest in sex may begin to return.

 Sometimes, sexual problems center around anxiety, tension, or other problems in a relationship.
 Other times, they may be the result of a physical condition, a medical condition, or medicines that cause or worsen sexual problems.

-Besides age, there are some other risk factors for erectile dysfunction, including:
+Besides age, there are some other risk factors for erectile dysfunction or other sexual problems, including:

 - Heart and blood vessel disease